Audiobook Growth Contrasts Sharply with Print Decline in 2025

 Audiobook sales increased through October 2025, building on a 20% rise in 2024, while print book sales saw a 1% decline.

-Our Analysis
+Analysis

-The crossover moment is here: audio versions of bestsellers are now outperforming their print counterparts.
+The crossover moment is here: audio versions of bestsellers are now outperforming their print counterparts in several categories.
 This isn't just a format preference shift — it reflects a fundamental change in how people consume long-form content.
 The innovation happening in audio production is also noteworthy.
 Publishers incorporating dramatic elements like actual 911 calls into memoirs are essentially creating a new hybrid medium that sits somewhere between traditional audiobooks and podcasts.

 This creative experimentation suggests that the audiobook format itself is evolving beyond simple narration into something more immersive and experiential.
 The 1% print decline may seem modest, but when contrasted with audio's continued growth trajectory, it signals a structural shift that will only accelerate as AI narration makes audio production faster and cheaper.